Are you in the market for a set of shock absorbers and want to make sure you get the best bang for your buck?

 We created this comprehensive page with answers to frequently asked questions so you can learn more about aftermarket shock absorbers and make the best decision for your vehicle!

+A shock absorber is an integral part of the suspension system.
 It is essentially a hydraulic pump-like device that is designed to dampen the impact of shock impulses in order to control the vehicle’s motion.

 A shock absorber serves the purpose of reducing excessive suspension movement as it dampens spring oscillations.